 The GDPR (General Data Protection Regulation) was created to protect the personal data of people residing in the EU (European Union).
-The regulation goes into affect on May 25, 2018.
-GDPR gives control to EU residents over their personal data and it also addresses the export of their personal data outside of the EU.
+The GDPR gives control to EU residents over their personal data and it also addresses the export of their personal data outside of the EU.

 Your Role in Protecting Your Privacy

 Backblaze will do all we can to protect the data in your account and the privacy of your personal data.
 You can also help.
 Consider the following list of best practices with regards to your Backblaze account.

 - Use a strong password or password manager like LastPass or 1Password for your Backblaze account.

 - Protect that password from disclosure to others.